Skip to main content

 Rule 3301-13-05 | Establishing security and security investigation provisions for tests.

-(B) The test materials that are specifically designated as "practice tests" and any test released by the department as a public record in accordance with section 3301.0711 of the Revised Code and this rule are not considered secure.
+(B) The test materials that are specifically designated as "practice tests" and any assessment released by the department as a public record in accordance with section 3301.0711 of the Revised Code and this rule are not considered secure.

-(D) No person shall reveal, cause to be revealed, release, cause to be released, reproduce, or cause to be reproduced any secure test materials through any means or medium including, but not limited to, electronic, photographic, photocopy, written, paraphrase, or oral.
+(D) No person will reveal, cause to be revealed, release, cause to be released, reproduce, or cause to be reproduced any secure test materials through any means or medium including, but not limited to, electronic, photographic, photocopy, written, paraphrase, or oral.

 (1) Specification of district procedures for handling, tracking, and maintaining security of test materials from the time and point of receipt in a participating school until the time and point of shipping to the scoring contractor;